hallister/semantic-react/README.md

 ```jsx
 import { Button, Icon } from "semantic-react/radium";
 ```
+**Do not mix radium and non-radium components, when using semantic-react with Radium, import components only from 'semantic-react/radium'**

 ### Releases

-Latest release is 0.5.1 .
+Latest release is 0.5.* .
 Keep in mind that is still WIP and things may break over time.

 Depending on your interest, an excellent place to begin contributing is the [High priority issues](https://github.com/hallister/semantic-react/labels/Priority%3A%20High).